-Sumatran Orangutan Crisis-Critically Endangered
+Sumatran Orangutan Crisis

-For the last eight years, the Orang Utan Republik (first Education Initiative and now Foundation) has been working to address the Sumatran orangutan crisis, by providing local organizations on the island with grants, and supporting programs and projects that improve local people’s perceptions of, and attitudes towards, orangutans, and the importance of their forest home.
+For the last eleven years, the Orang Utan Republik (first Education Initiative and now Foundation) has been working to address the Sumatran orangutan crisis, by providing local organizations on the island with grants, and supporting programs and projects that improve local people’s perceptions of, and attitudes towards, orangutans, and the importance of their forest home.
 The challenges OURF and other organizations face are both numerous and complex.

 Sumatra is an island in western Indonesia, and the sixth largest island in the world, with a population of around 45,000,000 people.
 Lying in the Pacific ‘Ring of Fire’, Sumatra has been both blessed and cursed by extreme volcanic activity, which has endowed the island with fertile land and abundant tropical forests.
 Home to 580 bird species and 201 mammal species, 9 of them endemic to the island (WWF, 2008), Sumatra is made up of dozens of ethnic groups, who speak 52 different languages between them.
 Although strong local cultures and customs still exist, Islam is today the dominant religion.